Influence of the Pd-Si ratio on the valence transition in EuPd$_2$Si$_2$ single crystals: Introduction

 We used the Czochralski method to provide large and pure single crystals of EuPd$_2$Si$_2$ and studied the influence of the Pd-Si composition change in a sample on its physical properties.
-This will help to figure out in future studies whether the scenario of critical elasticity \cite{Garst2015}, which was recently proposed for the Mott transition in $\kappa$-(BEDT-TTF)$_2$Cu$[$N(CN)$_2]$Cl, can be found in EuPd$_2$Si$_2$.
+In future studies, this will help figuring out whether the scenario of critical elasticity \cite{Garst2015}, which was recently proposed for the Mott transition in $\kappa$-(BEDT-TTF)$_2$Cu$[$N(CN)$_2]$Cl, can be found in EuPd$_2$Si$_2$.